-No bake cookies and cream cheesecake decorated to look like a clock makes a great dessert to celebrate the coming of the New Year.
+No-bake cookies and cream cheesecake decorated to look like a clock make a great dessert to celebrate the coming of the New Year.

 Tracy did an amazing job making her Cheesecake Clock really festive.
 She sprinkled black edible glitter around the edge, added silver dragees, and some disco dust to the clock hands.
 I love how it sparkles!

 Nutter Butter Cookies dipped in chocolate and decorated with Tootsie Rolls, marshmallows, and Circus Peanuts.

 This is one of the cutest winter cakes, I've ever seen.
 Jen and Margie added some Nutter Butter Penguins to the Winter ONEderland birthday cake they made for Colin's first birthday.

 These little penguins are trying to stay warm.
 Kenda added scarves and ear muffs to her cute treats.

 Ashley made a batch of adorable penguins for the holidays.